Some Patterns of Research in Mathematics: The statistics

 The number of distinct MSC areas per individual provides a measure of disciplinary breadth.
 In the present sample, 50\% of mathematicians were associated with a single area, 70\% with at most two areas, 80\% with at most four areas, and 90\% with at most five areas.
 The maximum observed value was 18 areas.
 A comparison of the number of research areas of mathematicians with at least two publications is presented in Table \ref{T:Areas}.
 In the 2026 sample, there is a clear increase in disciplinary breadth, with a larger proportion of authors publishing in four or more areas.

 Thus, while most mathematicians remain highly specialized, a small fraction exhibit substantial interdisciplinary breadth.
-The resulting distribution displays a pronounced right tail, reflecting the presence of highly connected individuals who contribute to multiple research communities.
+The resulting distribution displays a pronounced right tail, reflecting the presence of broadly active individuals who contribute to multiple research communities.
 This pattern is consistent with the observed structure of the coauthorship network and with the increasing prevalence of collaborative and interdisciplinary research.